kelsoko1/terminal1/README.md

-# Kelsoko Terminal - Next.js Trading Platform
+# kelsoko - Next.js Trading Platform

 A modern trading platform built with Next.js, PostgreSQL, Redis, and deployed on AWS EC2.